wp-plugins/hulvire-aktuality/readme.txt

 == Description ==

-plugin for displaying messages or news with simple picture gallery on wordpress sites Simple text entry and thumbnail pictures option to add multiple images
+Plugin for displaying messages or news with simple picture gallery on wordpress sites.
+Simple text entry and thumbnail pictures, option to add multiple images.

 == Installation ==